burger

 Preamble

-• In most cases, no password will need to be transmitted to them.
+• In most cases, no password should be transmitted to them.

-• The email address will be automatically added to the user's Infomaniak Mail interface after they accept the invitation.
+• The email address will be automatically added to the Infomaniak Mail interface of the user, after they accept the invitation.

-• Refer to this other guide if you are looking for additional information about simply creating an email address for yourself.
+• Refer to this other guide if you are looking for additional information about the simple creation of an email address for yourself.

 Invite to use the email…